-Lisa Orr’s artworks for the table often refer to traditional porcelain or restaurant whitewares, but with softer forms inspired by the playful and abundant qualities of Mexican earthenware.
-She invented her own production process after studying clay mold fragments in antiquated factories and museums.
-After forming pieces in molds, on the wheel, or both, she finishes with stamps, slips, sprigs and multihued glazes.
-Though Lisa Orr’s colors can evoke a healthy garden in bloom, it is the strength of her form that sets her work apart: it feels muscular and strong while showing fluidity.
-In this way she plays both ends of the spectrum, from the dynamic and substantive to the detailed and dreamy–full of surprise.
-Her artwork is best presented with a freshly prepared meal.
+My artworks for the table refer to traditional porcelain or restaurant whitewares, but with softer forms inspired by the playful and abundant qualities of Mexican earthenware.
+I invented my own production process after studying clay mold fragments in antiquated factories and museums.
+After forming pieces in molds, on the wheel, or both, I finish with gestural animals, stamps, slips, sprigs and multihued glazes.
+To some, my jeweltone glaze colors evoke a healthy garden in bloom or an underwater seascape.
+My colors, textures and strength of my forms set my work apart; my forms are muscular and strong but also fluid.
+I engage both ends of the spectrum, from the dynamic and substantive to the detailed and dreamy—I celebrate tiny surprises in my work.
+My colorful, shapely earthenware looks best holding a freshly prepared meal on the table.

 I create metal jewelry designs inspired by natural forms and textures and by an Eastern design sensibility.
 My jewelry designs are created in sterling silver, gold-fill, solid gold, and other metals using various techniques such as soldering, fusing, roller-milled & hammer texturing, riveting, and many others.